Johnny Depp testifies Heard attacked him, he never hit back

 Depp sued Heard after she wrote a 2018 op-ed piece in The Washington Post in which she referred to herself as a “public figure representing domestic abuse.”

-She never mentioned Depp by name, but Depp and his lawyers said it was a clear reference to accusations Heard made in 2016 when the couple divorced and she sought a restraining order against him.
+She never mentioned Depp by name, but Depp’s lawyers said it was a clear reference to accusations Heard made in 2016 when the couple divorced and she sought a restraining order against him.

 Depp said the accusations and the article contributed to an unfairly ruined reputation that made him a Hollywood pariah and cost him his role in the lucrative “Pirates of the Caribbean” movie franchise.

+He said he was pulled from the franchise just days after the Post piece ran.
+On cross-examination, Heard’s lawyer pointed to evidence that Disney made that decision months before the article’s publication.

 Heard’s lawyers say the article is accurate and doesn’t defame him.
-They say Depp’s ruined reputation is due to his own bad behavior, including drug and alcohol abuse.
+They say Depp’s ruined reputation is due to his own bad behavior.

+Depp was cross-examined only briefly at the end of the day Wednesday.
+Cross-examination will continue Thursday.

 Finley reported from Norfolk, Virginia.